ordina-jworks/ordina-jworks.github.io/_posts/2017-12-30-JS-Conf-Budapest-day-2.md

 ---
 layout: post
 authors: [frederic_ghijselinck, orjan_de_smet, stefanie_geldof, martijn_willekens, dimitri_de_kerf, dries_gijssels]
-title: 'JS Conf Budapest 2017 Day 2'
+title: 'JSConf Budapest 2017 Day 2'
-image: /img/js-conf-budapest-2017/js-conf-budapest-2017.png
+image: /img/js-conf-budapest-2017/header.png
 tags: [JS Conf Budapest,JavaScript,Conference]
 category: Conference
 comments: true
 ---

-## From JS Conf Budapest with love
+## From JSConf Budapest with love

 This year's edition of JS Conf Budapest returned to the first venue at [Urania National Movie theater](http://www.urania-nf.hu/).

 > Uránia Cinema in the middle of the city, near the party-district.
 > Designed by Henrik Schmahl in the late 1890's, the interior is characterized by the ornamental motifs of the Venetian Gothic and Moor styles.
 > The place is listed as the world's 3rd most beautiful cinema on Bored Panda.
-> Many tech conferences were hosted here recently, like TEDx, and Strech Conference, because of the unique atmosphere.
+> Many tech conferences were hosted here recently, such as TEDx and Strech Conference, because of the unique atmosphere.

 JS Conf Budapest 2017 is hosted by [Glen Maddern](https://twitter.com/glenmaddern) and [Charlie Gleason](https://twitter.com/superhighfives).
 At 10:00 the second day of the conference started.
 Enough time to drink great coffee and enjoy the breakfast.